williambelle/github-contribution-color-graph/README.md

 or

   1. download the [latest release](https://github.com/williambelle/github-contribution-color-graph/releases/latest)
-  2. visit `chrome://extensions` in Chrome and drag the folder.
+  2. visit `chrome://extensions` in Chrome or Opera or Edge Chromium and drag the folder.

 Screenshots
 -----------